Skip to content

 Elasticsearch provides a middleware that renders an index on the fly, as vector tiles.
 This middleware is also supported by the pygeoapi mvt backend.

-If you want to explore publishing vector tiles using Elasticsearch clone this fork of pygeoapi:
+If you want to explore publishing vector tiles using Elasticsearch clone pygeoapi-examples repository:

 1